 |Berserkers are hardy warriors who worship Trog the Wrathful, from whom they get the power to go berserk (as well as a number of other powers, should they prove worthy), but who forbids the use of spell magic.
 They enter the dungeon with a weapon of their choice, and dressed in animal skins.|

 Berserkers are savage warriors who worship Trog the Wrathful.
-Like other gods, Trog offers further powers and gifts to those who prove worthy before him.
+Like other gods, Trog offers further powers and gifts to those who prove worthy.
 Berserkers can thus be seen as a kind of holy warrior, albeit of a faith that values carnage for its own sake rather than a devotion to good (or evil, for that matter).
 They are forbidden to learn or use spells.

 Demigods may not become Berserkers (or any other religious background).

-Vampires also face difficulty as Berserkers, as they cannot berserk if they are at less than full satiation.
+Vampires also face difficulty as Berserkers, as they cannot berserk if they are thirsty or below.
 They will also stop berserking (and be slowed) if their satiation falls below this level - and berserking has a high satiation cost.
 Thus, the "window" in which Vampires can safely berserk is much smaller than with other species.

 Some species may receive different items based on their unique restrictions.

 - +0 weapon of choice (short sword, mace, hand axe, falchion or spear, or unarmed)

 Starting Skills and Stats